RetroDECK/ES-DE/TRANSLATIONS.md

 ## Introduction

 ES-DE has full localization support which means it can be translated to different languages.
-Adding support for a new locale does however require some minor code changes, so if you're interested in translating to a new locale then you need to request support for it.
+Adding support for a new locale does however require some minor code changes, so if you're interested in translating to a new locale you need to request support for it first.
 The best approach is to join our Discord server where we have a dedicated translations channel:

 https://discord.gg/42jqqNcHf9